Rodney Combs: Busch Series

 Combs made his Busch debut in 1982, the same year he made his Cup debut.
 Driving for J.D.
 Stacy again, Combs drove the No. 4 Stacy Pontiac into the Charlotte field with a seventh place starting position.
 Like he would in his Cup debut, Combs came home with a 9th place showing.

 Combs made another one-off start in 1983.
 Once again, Combs ran at Charlotte, where he qualified a fourth.
 This time, Combs could not improve on his first finish, but still came home with a tenth place showing.

 Combs disappeared for three years, and was back in 1987, with a four-race deal with the #67 J&J Steel car.
 His best run once again came at Charlotte, adding another tenth place on.
 Also noteworthy was a start and finish of thirteenth at Darlington.

 Combs next race came in 1990, driving for Ferree Racing at Charlotte.
 He started 26th, but finished 37th after his carburetor failed.

-Combs finally made his first full season in NASCAR in 1993, driving the #1 Luxaire Ford for the full season, qualifying for all but one race.
+Combs finally made his first full season in NASCAR in 1993, driving the No. 1 Luxaire Ford for the full season, qualifying for all but one race.
 Combs earned three top-tens in 1993, with a career-best eighth at Milwaukee Mile and back-to-back tenths at Martinsville and Nazareth.
 Even more to Combs advantage, were a low DNF count of three, an impressive number for someone who is basically a rookie.
 Most impressive of all, by far, is his lowest finish.
 His lowest finish of the year was at Darlington, where he finished 26th.
 This contributed to Combs earning a fifteenth in points, despite missing one race.
 Lastly, Combs qualified well too, the best being a triplet of fourth-place starts, of which he converted into a tenth, twelfth and fifteenth-place finish in the race.

 With an impressive season with a low-budget team, Combs was hired by Petty Enterprises to drive the No. 43 Black Flag/French's Pontiac the following year.
 Despite the famous ride, 1994 was a roller coaster.
 Combs did not make four of the 27 races, but matched his three top-tens of '93.
 Combs best runs were a pair of 9th at Martinsville and Myrtle Beach and a tenth at Bristol.
 Yet, Combs did have seven other top-twenties.
 However, in addition to poor qualifying results with the first year team, Combs' team had nine DNFs, a tough thing to overcome.
 (In Combs' defense, all but two were mechanical) This led to a poor 21st place showing in points.

 Combs' best career year in any NASCAR series came in 1995, where he finished eleventh in points.
 This year, Combs made all the races, and this enabled him to once again earn three top-tens.
-Combs earned new career bests of 6th at Myrtle Beach and Atlanta, and tacked on a tenth at Dover International Speedway and a large sixteen other top-twenties to boot.
+Combs earned new career bests of sixth at Myrtle Beach and Atlanta, and tacked on a tenth at Dover International Speedway and a large sixteen other top-twenties to boot.
 Along with a lesser DNF count (four), Combs' team looked in good shape for 1996.